QL-Win/QuickLook/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Suggest an idea for this project
-about: Suggest an idea for this project.
-NOTE: YOUR ISSUE WILL BE CLOSE IF NOT FOLLOWING THIS TEMPLATE.
+about: NOTE THAT YOUR ISSUE WILL BE CLOSE IF NOT FOLLOWING THIS TEMPLATE

 ---